 Chimborazo, so what is this?
-Well the idea is from a TED talk I watched called Rives: Reinventing the Encyclopaedia Game.
-What you have to do is go onto wikipedia or google or whatever, and read an article, any article, choose whatever you want, then read it until you learn something you don’t know, something your dad doesn’t even know.
-Then click on a link in the article and keep on going until you come full circle, idea wise (you’ll get a better understanding after you watch the TED talk).
+Well, the idea was from a TED talk I watched called Rives: Reinventing the Encyclopaedia Game.
+What you have to do is go onto Wikipedia or Google or whatever, and read an article, any article, choose whatever you want, then read it until you learn something you don’t know, something your dad doesn’t even know.
+Then click on a link in the article and keep on going until you come full circle, idea-wise (you’ll get a better understanding after you watch the TED talk).
 Intellectual harmony in action.
 You never know where it is going to take you and you’re learning in the process, it’s a win, win.

 So set some time aside and play this new game, fill your bucket and learn something new.
 Chimborazo everyone!!